krgough/nmea_mux/README.md

 # nmea_mux - NMEA Multiplexor

-Takea NMEA data from Serial Ports, TCP Sockets or UDP Sockets and Multiplex's that data out via a TCP socket on port 10110 and a UDP Broadcast on port 10110.
+Takes NMEA data from Serial Ports, TCP Sockets or UDP Sockets and Multiplex's that data out via a TCP socket on port 10110 and a UDP Broadcast on port 10110.
 Port 10110 is the standard port for NMEA data.
 Navionics can be setup to connect via TCP or UDP and listen to the multiplexed data.

 ```